shinyay/cobol-sample-app/workshop-scenario.md

 By following these steps, you can systematically migrate your COBOL program to Java, ensuring that the new application is robust, maintainable, and meets the original requirements.
 ```

+### Task 2: Ask GitHub Copilot to convert the code to Python